-DAFs offer immediate income tax benefits.
+DAFs offer immediate, market-rate tax benefits

-DAFs organize your giving in one place.
+DAFs organize your giving in one place, providing convenience

-Ask your financial advisor for more information on how a donor-advised fund works, and whether the Bank of America Charitable Gift Fund might help you meet your giving goals.
+Ask your advisor for more information on how a donor-advised fund works, and whether the Bank of America Charitable Gift Fund might help you meet your giving goals.